 When a child is arrested for a crime, it can negatively affect the rest of their life.
-The state of Florida transfers more juveniles to adult court than any other state according to the Federal Office of Juvenile Justice and Delinquency Prevention.
-With the help of an experienced Palm Beach and Broward County juvenile defense lawyer, your child may be able to bypass Florida’s intense criminal justice system.
-If your child has been charged with a crime, contact us, or call us at (561) 671-5995 as time is of the essence.
+The state of Florida transfers more juveniles to adult court than any other state, according to the Federal Office of Juvenile Justice and Delinquency Prevention.
+With the help of our experienced juvenile defense lawyer in Palm Beach Gardens, your child may be able to bypass Florida’s intense criminal justice system.
+Contact The Law Office of Matthew Konecky if your child has been charged with a crime.

 Can a Minor Be Charged as an Adult in Florida?